Don’t wait! 5 good reasons to invest in real estate at a young age

 It's easier to get loans at a younger age

 Unless you’re blessed with a handsome inheritance, you need finances to buy real estate.
-But if you’re younger, you will have around 30+ years to pay off loans, making you readily eligible for longer loan repayment periods at lower rates of interest.
+But if you’re younger, you will have around 30+ years to pay off loans, making you readily eligible for longer home loan repayment periods at lower rates of interest.

 If you do your homework right, you can find investment properties with great payment plans.
-Many developers allow you to put in 10 to 30% as a down payment, and work out the rest over the course of a few years.
+Many real estate developers allow you to put in 10 to 30% as a down payment, and work out the rest over the course of a few years.
 One of the latest golf community villas, AKOYA Manarola are from AED 999,999 and villas with direct golf views at AKOYA Oxygen from AED 2,300,000 – payable over three years.* Facilities include private back yard, access to luxury spa, yoga enclave and organic fresh market.

 You’ll start thinking about long-term financial planning